abinit/abinit/doc/mkdocs-tutorials/paw1.md

     abinit < tpaw1_1.files > tmp-log

 Your run should stop almost immediately!
-The input file is missing a mandatory argument: [[pawecutdg]] !!
+The input file is missing the mandatory argument [[pawecutdg]]!!

+Add the line:

+    pawecutdg 50

-Add the line "pawecutdg 50." in the tpaw1_1.in file and run ABINIT again.
-Now ABINIT runs to the end.
+to tpaw1_1.in file and run ABINIT again.
+Now the code runs to the end.

 !!! note